 Consumer habits have changed a great deal over time, yet one thing remains the same: Consumers don't like to spend a lot of time on ads.
 Therefore, marketing strategies that involve video will need to keep those videos short and to the point — but still memorable.

-There's still a place for long-form video, but that type of content is more about telling stories and describing products than it is about capturing attention and engaging consumers.
+There's still a place for long-form videos, but that type of content is more about telling stories and describing products than it is about capturing attention and engaging consumers.

 8. Mobile Optimization Will Be Critically Important